Google Cloud Logging

 - Distribution metrics accumulate numeric data from log entries matching a filter.

-Cloud Logging Agent
+Cloud Logging Agent / Ops Agent

-- Cloud Logging agent streams logs from VM instances and from selected third-party software packages to Cloud Logging.
+- Cloud Logging Agent streams logs from VM instances and from selected third-party software packages to Cloud Logging.

 - VM images for GCE and Amazon EC2 don’t include the Logging agent and must be installed explicitly.

-- Cloud Logging Agent uses fluentd for capturing logs
+- Uses fluentd for capturing logs.

-- Logging features include:
+- Events include:

 Cloud Logging IAM Roles

-- Logs Viewer – View logs except Data Access/Access Transperancy logs
+roles/logging.viewer) – View logs except Data Access/Access Transparency logs - Private Logs Viewer (

 - Project Owner – Full access to all logging actions